The People in Need Trust: 2007 event

 The 2007 event took place on Friday 26 October, broadcasting live on RTÉ One from 19:00 with the opening segment being presented by Bláthnaid Ní Chofaigh.
 Following the Nine O'Clock News, Ryan Tubridy hosted the telethon, with Laura Woods in charge of a telephone auction, and Kathryn Thomas reporting from the Eircom call centre.
 Clint Velour and the Camembert Quartet provided the musical entertainment for the night with guest singers including Dana, Caroline Morahan, Brian Ormond and Gráinne Seoige.

 After midnight Charlie Bird did Jason Byrne's Anonymous as "Charles Black" where he fooled colleagues Pat Kenny, Derek Mooney, Joe Duffy, Eileen Dunne and Colm Murray and politicians Willie O'Dea, Mary O'Rourke, Michael D. Higgins and David Norris.
 However Sharon Ní Bheoláin and George Lee recognised him instantly.

 Lucy Kennedy, magician Keith Barry, comedian Karl Spain, boxer Bernard Dunne, Kristina Grimes of The Apprentice and sports broadcaster Eamon Horan also took part in the event.
 Grimes won the game, which Paddy Power bookmakers had sponsored for €30,000.

 The final total raised by the telethon, as reported at the end of the programme by the director, John Holohan, was €7,550,333.

 Following the economic crash in 2009 no further Telethons were held, and the charity was wound down in 2016.

-DVD

-In November 2025 plans to issue a DVD of all 9 (1989-2007) will be decided.